oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

-4. On the Provision Pluggable Database Console, in the **Container   Database** section, click on the magnifier to select the **CDB (CDB186 – 18.8 version)** within which you want to create new PDBs.
+4. On the Provision Pluggable Database Console, in the **Container   Database** section, click on the magnifier to select  **cdb186.subnet.vcn.oraclevcn.com** within which you want to create new PDBs.

     ![](images/Select-CDB-main-flow-helper.jpg " ")
     ![](images/Select-CDB-main-flow.jpg " ")